Will-Jian/Cocktail-Recipies/README.md

 - Users can favorite a cocktail and view it in favorites.
 - USers can search for a cocktail via a searchbar
 - User can create cocktail posts with images.
+- Have comments show next to their profile.